“If you’re an American expat living abroad, you still need to file your US Tax returns.”

 I don’t take taxes lightly.
 I’v’ personally used TFX and definitely trust them based on my experience.

-The second reason why I was a little hesitant to use TFX was because of a bad experience I had with another tax accountant who made quite a few errors on our tax return the previous year.
-In my defence, there was no way for me to have known how dissatisfied I would be because I only had the feedback of one person beforehand.
+The second reason why I was a little hesitant to use TFX was because of a bad experience I had with a previous tax accountant who made quite a few errors on our tax return the previous year.
+In my defence, there was no way for me to have known because I only had the feedback of one person.

 Taxes for expat, on the other hand, has hundreds of positive five-star reviews on trust pilot and shopper approved (two well-respected consumer review sites).
 If it weren’t for those reviews, I might not have actually used Taxes for expats.

-There were some negative reviews which is to be expected but the ratio of positive reviews outweighed the negative reviews by a longshot.
+There were some negative reviews which but the ratio of positive reviews outweighed the negative reviews by a longshot.

 Enrolled agent (or EA) is a tax advisor who is a federally authorized tax practitioner empowered by the U.S. Department of the Treasury.
 Enrolled agents represent taxpayers before the Internal Revenue Service (IRS) for tax issues including audits, collections and appeals.(source)